edzzn/khalilstemmler-blog/src/pages/wiki/yagni.md

 Failure to refactor code early could require huge amounts of **technical dept** and **rework**.

-Thereforer, in order to do YAGNI well, developers first need to know how to:
+Therefore, in order to do YAGNI well, developers first need to know how to:

 - write code that's testable
 - run automated tests